 Academic Senator

 Three A.S.I.
 BOD Representatives

+Three Lobby Corps Officers to be appointed by the Legislative Affairs and Advocacy Committee

 Membership is open to five (5) general students as referred to in Article I, Definition A, pending a recommendation from the A.S.I.
 V.P.E.A.A. and A.S.I.
 President with majority consent of the B.O.D.